Seasonal Spotlight

 Mosquito spraying kills bees, butterflies, and other beneficial insects.
 Worse?
 It’s not even the best way to reduce mosquitoes in your yard.
 Click the image to learn more, and consider sharing our flyer with neighbors and friends!

-Watershed Stewards Academy is encouraged with the recent trend that more people are paying attention to pollinators and looking for alternative ways to control mosquitoes.
+Watershed Stewards Academy is encouraged by the recent trend that more people are paying attention to pollinators and looking for alternative ways to control mosquitoes.

 There's no perfect solution (yet!), but check out some of the options we've found below!